-[ Environmental Assessment Factor Impact Code Impact Evaluation SOCIOECONOMIC Employment and Income Patterns 2 The project includes the installation of a new greenhouse.
-The project is not anticipated to have a significant impact on employment and income patterns; however, the project may help restore employment opportunities and income patterns.
-Demographic Character 2 The project includes the installation of a new greenhouse.
-Changes, Displacement The project is a rural residential area in Corozal Municipio and will not alter the demographics or character of the surrounding community.
+Environmental Assessment Factor Impact Code Impact Evaluation SOCIOECONOMIC Employment and Income Patterns 2 The project includes the purchase and installation of a Farm in the City.
+The project is not anticipated to have a significant impact on employment and income patterns; however, the project may help restore employment opportunities and income patterns by increasing the amount of produce being sold at markets.
+Demographic Character 2 The project includes the purchase and installation of a Farm in the City.
+Changes, Displacement The project is a rural area in Hatillo Municipio and will not alter the demographics or character of the surrounding community.
 Project activities will not result in any direct or indirect displacement of individuals or families.
-Environmental Justice 2 The project includes the installation of a new greenhouse.
+Environmental Justice 1 The project includes the purchase and installation of a Farm in the City.
 The project's direct and indirect impacts are limited to a small area on a single land parcel.
-The project will benefit the farm owner by providing access to a space to use for agricultural use and development.
-The project will not facilitate development that would negatively affect human health or result in disproportionate adverse environmental impacts to low-income or minority populations (see EJ Screen Report in Attachment 15). -- ---
+The project will benefit the farm owner by improving agricultural use and production.
+The project will not facilitate development that would negatively affect human health or result in disproportionate adverse environmental impacts to low-income or minority populations (see EJ Screen Report in Attachment 15).